SufurElite/ML-Telemetery-Error-Localisation-Reduction/README.md

 # ML-Telemetery-Error-Localisation-Reduction
-A repository worked on and developed as a consequence of the Quadrat summer research program with the University of Aberdeen to use machine learning to reduce localisation errors in automated telemetry systems
+A repository worked on and developed as part of the Quadrat summer research program with the University of Aberdeen researching the possible use of machine learning to reduce localisation errors in automated telemetry systems.